One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Monorail Bukit Bintang

-Brace yourself for a deluge of flavours in Bukit Bintang.
+Brace yourself for a deluge of flavors in Bukit Bintang.
 From the spicy goodness of Indian to the fragrant & exotic tastes of Malay & Thai food, it’s all here.
-Both restaurants & hawker stalls fill the streets here.
-They deliver some of the most scrumptious food in KL.
-Stuff yourself at one of these best places to eat in Bukit Bintang:
+Both restaurants & hawker stalls fill the streets here and deliver some of the most scrumptious food in KL.
+Stuff yourself at one of these popular places to eat in Bukit Bintang:

-• Jalan Alor: is one of the best food streets in Asia.
-Jalan Alor offers some of the best street food in KL.
-You can enjoy grilled satay skewers cooked to perfection on charcoal grills.
-Or delight in stir-fried noodle dishes tossed around in a wok.
+• Jalan Alor is one of the best food streets in Asia.
+Jalan Alor offers some of the tastiest street food in KL.
+Enjoy grilled satay skewers cooked to perfection on charcoal grills or delight in stir-fried noodle dishes tossed around in a wok.

-• Lot 10 Hutong Food Court is a hawker centre with a layout inspired by a Beijing hutong.
-This culinary nirvana features handpicked favourites from popular food vendors from around KL and as far as Penang.
+• Lot 10 Hutong Food Court is a hawker center with a layout inspired by a Beijing hutong.
+This culinary nirvana features handpicked favorites from popular food vendors from around KL and as far as Penang.
 Top dishes include hokkien mee and wonton dumpling soup.

 • Bijan Bar & Restaurant is an award-winning restaurant focusing on Malay cuisine.
 Among the restaurant’s specialties is their beef rendang, a beef curry slow-cooked to spicy perfection.